 - Good public policy is critical, particularly the presence of supportive local government tax and regulatory policies.

-Maybe a bit surprisingly, the east coast did not make it only too many lists, as there are certainly startups launching in Halifax and other Maritimes cities that are worth investigating.
+Maybe a bit surprisingly, the east coast did not make it only too many lists, as there are certainly startups launching in Halifax and other Maritimes cities worth investigating.